One of the meanings of Allah Al Jabbar is the one who compels. Mend your broken heart with this beautiful name of Allah.

 We should never despair when we feel like we’re broken; we should never despair when things shutter in our lives, because we can always go back to the one who not only fixes and mends, but fixes and mends perfectly so that there is no break.

 This is one of the most beautiful attributes especially for people who have been through calamities and difficulties.
-It is quite timely attribute.
+It is quite a timely attribute.